Levidre/Invader_Zim/ghost/master/saori/readme (fontinstaller).txt

 fontinstaller.dll

 ----------------------------------------------------------------------------------------
-Utility : installing a font for the current user.
+Utility : checking a font is installed, modifying an installed font, installing or uninstalling a font for the current user.
+It's installing the font for the current user only.

 ----------------------------------------------------------------------------------------
 Usage : It's used with FUNCTIONEX("fontinstaller.dll",Arguments), you can use SAORI() instead of FUNCTIONEX() depending on your environnement.

+Keep in mind installing, deleting or modifying a font is touching Windows settings, thus asking the user before doing it is a good practice.

 ------
 Different commands are available :